extrememine1/extrem-macro/README.md

 Credits to dannw and yeswe for the link to roblox protocol functions and tower_ofi for the idea 🤯

 How to use:
-Make a folder to put the macro inside
-Place the exe file inside the folder
-Run the exe file and fill out the blanks
+Download the folder and run the exe file
-Press start